ntoll/ntoll.github.io/posts/why-computers-1.md

 intentions into programs.
 Programs describe what computers must do to autonomously act in accordance with such instructions.

-The first step in our story is a beautiful brain twist: to think about thinking...
+The next step in our story is a beautiful brain twist: to think about thinking...